Love easy cakes? This peach dump cake version is a summer dessert star!

 I even told my Mom that this peach dump cake is rivaling chocolate cake as my all-time favorite dessert!
 I mean it!

 While “dump cake” isn’t the prettiest of names, it is certainly indicative of just how simple this recipe is to make.
+You simply dump the ingredients right into the baking dish.

 You won’t need a mixing bowl or mixer (no stirring), whisk, none of it!
 Simply a 9×13 baking dish, measuring cups and a few simple utensils.